Gabor A. Somorjai Award for Creative Research in Catalysis

-After graduate school, Dumesic conducted research as a NATO postdoctoral fellow at the Centre de Cinetique Physique et Chimique in Nancy, France, and as a U.S.-U.S.S.R. exchange fellow at the Institute of Chemical Physics in Moscow.
-He was appointed assistant professor of chemical engineering at the University of Wisconsin, Madison, in 1976, and was promoted to associate professor in 1979 and then to professor in 1982.
+Freund has received numerous honorary professorships, including those at the Free University, Technical University, and Humboldt University, all in Berlin.
+He has been honored with various lectureships around the globe and has been a fellow of the American Physical Society since 2001.
+He has served on several international science panels and committees and has been named to the editorial boards of numerous chemistry and physics journals.

-Over the years, Dumesic has been honored with various awards and distinctions.
-In 1989, for example, he won the North American Catalysis Society Paul H. Emmett Award in Fundamental Catalysis, and in 1998, he was elected to the National Academy of Engineering.
-Dumesic serves as an editor of the Journal of Catalysis and has published nearly 300 papers in peer-reviewed journals.
+In two-and-a-half decades of service to the surface science and catalysis communities, Freund has educated nearly 80 Ph.D. students and more than 80 postdoctoral researchers and has published more than 450 scientific papers.

-The award address will be presented before the Division of Colloid & Surface Chemistry.-Mitch Jacoby
+The award address will be presented before the Division of Colloid & Surface Chemistry

 Join the conversation